elte-nlp/elte-nlp-course/nlp_14-prompt_engineering.md

 doing it is to use the average of all next word probability distributions for generating the next word at every generation time step.

-## General instruction prompting strategies

--   Instructions should be as detailed, specific and precise as possible;
--   Specifying the *intended audience* of the output, if applicable, is typically useful;
--   Complex instruction prompts can also include
-    -   persona description,
-    -   in context examples,
-    -   constraints (e.g., template for the expected output format),
-    -   required steps for solution &#x2013; this leads to "Chain of thought prompting".

-# Thought-structure based prompting
+# Reasoning-structure based prompting

 ## Chain of thought prompting

-For tasks involving complex reasoning, e.g. math problem solving or planning, providing step by steps demonstrations can hugely improve performance.
+For tasks involving complex reasoning, e.g. math problem solving or planning, providing step by steps demonstrations can significantly improve performance.
 E.g.,

 ###
 \footnotesize